-That is because exercise recommendations for EMS must take into account whether the horse or pony is currently suffering from laminitis or is sound and pain free.
-Also just like in people, early research in horses suggests that exercise not only helps reduce weight, it also helps improve insulin sensitivity in those affected with metabolic syndrome.
-While all levels of exercise help burn calories, intense exercise (such as cantering) may be required to affect insulin resistance.
-Horses should be introduced to exercise gradually at the direction of a veterinarian and the intensity and duration increased slowly over time.
+That is because exercise recommendations for EMS must take into account whether the horse or pony is currently in a bout of laminitis or is sound and pain-free.
+Also just like in people, research in horses suggests that exercise not only helps reduce weight, but it also helps improve insulin sensitivity in those affected with metabolic syndrome.
+In non-laminitic horses, all levels of exercise are beneficial in burning calories and improving insulin sensitivity.
+Horses should be introduced to exercise gradually at the direction of a veterinarian with the intensity and duration increased slowly over time.

 Medical Therapy for EMS

 When a horse or pony with EMS does not respond to changes in diet and exercise, the veterinarian may prescribe oral medication to jumpstart weight loss and improve insulin sensitivity.
-Most commonly used is a high dose of Thyro-L (levothyroxine sodium) for several months while feed is restricted.
-Once the desired weight loss occurs, the horse can be gradually weaned off the product.
+Most commonly used is a dose of Thyro-L (levothyroxine sodium) for 3 to 6 months while feed is restricted.
+Once the desired weight loss is achieved, the horse can be gradually weaned off the product.
 The second drug is metformin, used to treat Type II Diabetes in people.
 Unfortunately, it is poorly absorbed in horses and doesn’t appear as successful in improving insulin sensitivity.